beurdouche/tls13-spec/draft-ietf-tls-tls13.md

-> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except DH_anon and PSK).
+> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).
 This message will always immediately follow the EncryptedExtensions message.

 Meaning of this message: